 Supplementary information accompanies this paper at https://doi.org/10.1038/s41598-018-36652-1.

 Lee, Jung Hun; Seo, Yena; Park, Yeong Don; Anthony, John E.; Kwak, Do Hun; Lim, Jung Ah; Ko, Sunglim; Jang, Ho Won; Cho, Kilwon; and Lee, Wi Hyoung, "Effect of Crystallization Modes in TIPS-Pentacene/Insulating Polymer Blends on the Gas Sensing Properties of Organic Field-Effect Transistors" (2019).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 31.